halilxibrahim/comic-com/README.md

 # Comic-Com: AI-Powered Image Style Transformation

-A cutting-edge web application that transforms your photos into various artistic styles using Google's Gemini 2.5 Flash Image Preview API.
-Built for the Nano Banana Hackathon 2025.
+A cutting-edge web application that transforms your photos into various artistic styles using Google's **Nano Banana** (Gemini 2.5 Flash Image Preview) API.
+Built for the **Nano Banana Hackathon 2025**.

 ## 🚀 Features